henry2004y/Vlasiator.jl/docs/src/examples.md

 data = read_variable(meta, "proton/vg_rho")
 ```

+By default the returned variable array is sorted by cell IDs.
+If in any case you want the original unsorted version as being stored in the file,
+simply say `read_variable(meta, var, false)`.

 - Get variable at a given location (This can be simplified even further later!)
 ```
 loc = [2.0, 0.0, 0.0]